exyte/PopupView/README.md

     }
 }
 ```
 4. Available customizations

-`popupType` - bottom toast, top toast ot popup
+`popupType` - toast, float or popup
 `animation` - optional: custom animation for popup sliding onto screen
 `autohideIn` - optional: time after which popup should disappear
 `onTap` - optional: block to execute on tap, defaults to dismissal
-`view` - view you want to display on your popup
+`view` - required: view you want to display on your popup

 ## Examples